ATNF/askap-benchmarks/gpuPacer2022/codes/HIP/gridding/README.md

 # Gridding
 ## Version 0
-- Code to be HIPified
+- The CUDA code to be HIPified
+- Works on NVIDIA
+- Results Verified

+## Version 1
+-